truthcoin/www.truthcoin.info/_posts/2015-10-28-mining-heart-attack.md

 Clearly the intent was to cut profits in half, not revenues.
 Unfortunately, there's no clear way for the protocol to learn about miner's profit margins.

 One (hard fork) idea is to simultaneously halve the difficulty (with the reward); this *might* work, but instead it might simply delay the problem for 2016 blocks (which might all mined in one week, instead of two), at which point the difficulty would double...landing us right back where we started.
-If 'halving the difficulty' perfectly halved the total costs of mining (including overhead and labor), and the blockreward perfectly halved the revenues (ie, transactions fees were nonexistent and the exchange rate never changed), then it might work, but difficulty has a stronger relationship with **time** that it does with cost (and revenues are driven mostly by Bitcoin's exchange rate).
+If 'halving the difficulty' perfectly halved the total costs of mining (including overhead and labor), and the blockreward perfectly halved the revenues (ie, transactions fees were nonexistent and the exchange rate never changed), then it might work, but difficulty has a stronger relationship with **time** than it does with cost (and revenues are driven mostly by Bitcoin's exchange rate).

 ![ProbImage](/images/in-one-image.png)